 The password-protected members-only section was created as an area to share information securely with VFCYJC members.
 This section includes steering committee and all member meeting agendas, minutes, confidential correspondence, presentations and reading materials.
-The intention is to eliminate the volume of agenda.

-the volume of email currently sent to committee members.
+The intention is to eliminate the volume of email currently sent to committee members.